facebookarchive/bistro/support.md

 ### Facebook Group

 Join <a href="https://www.facebook.com/groups/bistro.scheduler">the Bistro group</a> to subscribe to discussions, feature polls, and announcements.
-By comparison, our <a href="/bistro/blog/">blog</a> focuses only on the larger updates, and is not interactive.
+{::comment} XXX By comparison, our <a href="/bistro/blog/">blog</a> focuses only on the larger updates, and is not interactive.  {:/comment}

 The group is also a good place to ask new-user questions (search first ;), and otherwise interact with the community.